 Students can combine study in one of the three 21G major fields (French, German, or Spanish) with work in an engineering or science field to pursue a joint degree, earning a Bachelor of Science in Humanities and Engineering (Course 21E) or a Bachelor of Science in Humanities and Science (Course 21S).
 The degree requires 60% of the work in a humanities field and 40% of the work in an engineering or science field.

-Students must consult with the SHASS Academic Administrator Andrea Wirth to develop a proposal and obtain approval from the faculty advisors in the relevant fields.
+Students should consult with the Academic Administrator Shannon Larkin to develop a proposal and obtain approval from the faculty advisors in the relevant fields.
 See the SHASS website for program details.

 In some cases, classes taken at another university may be eligible for application to requirements of 21G academic programs.
 Students are encouraged to discuss any plans for transfer credit before completing classes at another university.
 See more information on Global Languages transfer credit, and policies of the MIT Registrar.